-The New York Choral Society presents Morning Light, a multidisciplinary digital performance of composer Kevin Siegfried’s arrangement for a capella chorus of the Shaker song Morning Light in collaboration with choreographer David Hamilton Thomson.
+The New York Choral Society presents Morning Light, a multidisciplinary digital performance of composer Kevin Siegfried’s new arrangement for a cappella chorus of the Shaker song Morning Light in collaboration with artist and choreographer David Thomson.

 David Hamilton Thomson explores the intersections of movement, text, sound and song.
 His collaborative interdisciplinary practice focuses on questions of presence, identity and the unconscious narratives that drive us.
 He creates performance installations in a range of temporal forms and mediums from short works to durational tasks.
 Recent projects center on the interrogation of presence and absence: what it means to be present, to be seen, and to see; if being present is a performance in itself; how does absence become a presence; how does one give space for absence as performance?

 Morning Light, a featured production of The New York Choral Society’s Our Voices series, premieres Wednesday, December 1, 2021 at 8pm.